Functions

 Description

-ParseThis function converts an XML string to an object.
-By converting the XML string to an object, you can use many of the built-in functions (such as those in the List and Object categories) to process and use values from the XML string in the rest of your flow.
+Having an XML string as an object enables you to use many of the built-in functions, for example, the List and Object functions, to process and use XML string values in the rest of your flow.